📚 EnrollAI Exam Glossary

 Chemical Equilibrium

-Chemical equilibrium occurs when forward and reverse reaction rates become equal, establishing constant concentrations described by the equilibrium constant K. Le Chatelier's principle predicts shifts in equilibrium when pressure, temperature, or concentration change.
+Chemical Equilibrium occurs when forward and reverse reaction rates become equal, establishing constant concentrations described by equilibrium constant K = [products]/[reactants].
+Position shifts according to Le Chatelier's principle in response to concentration, temperature, and pressure changes.

 Closing Rank